1500R vs 800R: how aggressive should your monitor's curve be?

 Verdict

-If you're buying a 49-inch or wider super-ultrawide specifically for a desk setup, 800R is the right curve — it matches viewing distance precisely and delivers the enveloping effect that justifies the panel's size and price.
+If you're buying a 49-inch or wider super-ultrawide specifically for a desk setup, 800R is the right curve, it matches viewing distance precisely and delivers the enveloping effect that justifies the panel's size and price.
 For 27-34" panels or anything used from a couch / multi-viewer context, 1500R stays the more flexible default.
 800R requires commitment to a specific seating position.

-Visualise 1500R vs 800R
+Visualize 1500R vs 800R

 Which should you pick?